No. 3 Illinois gets past No. 5 Iowa, into Big Ten title game - WTMJ

 AP Sports Writer

+INDIANAPOLIS (AP) — Illinois center Kofi Cockburn learned some hard lessons dueling with Luka Garza as a freshman.

+On Saturday, he stood up to Iowa’s career scoring leader — and won.

-INDIANAPOLIS (AP) — Kofi Cockburn scored 18 of his 26 points in the first half, and No. 3 Illinois beat No. 5 Iowa 82-71 on Saturday to advance to the Big Ten Tournament title game.
+Cockburn scored 18 of his 26 points in the first half, fought through foul trouble in the second half and challenged Garza physically while leading No. 3 Illinois past No. 5 Iowa 82-71 on Saturday.
+The victory sends the Illini to the Big Ten Tournament championship game.

+“I thought Kofi was just great,” coach Brad Underwood said.
+“I thought the job he did in the first half, he was just dominant and not just because he had 18 points but because of his defense.”

-The Fighting Illini (22-6) have won six straight, with three coming against top-10 foes.
-If Illinois wins one more, against No. 9 Ohio State, it would claim its first tourney title since 2005.
+Illinois (22-6) has won six straight, with three coming against top-10 foes.
+If Illinois wins one more, against No. 9 Ohio State on Sunday, it would claim its first tourney title since 2005.

+But it was the matchup between Cockburn and Garza that was one of the prime reasons why Illinois’ boisterous fans made the short trek across the state line to Indianapolis.
+They made themselves at home, cheering loudly each time Cockburn made a play, while booing the foul calls against Illinois.

+And Cockburn made sure Garza worked for everything he got.
+Garza finished with 21 points and 12 rebounds for Iowa (21-7).
+The Big Ten Player of the Year went 8 for 21 from the field and dealt with his own foul trouble in the second half.

-Ayo Dosunmu scored 18 points for Illinois, and reserve guard Andre Curbelo finished with 12 points, seven rebounds, three assists and three steals.
+Ayo Dosunmu had 18 points, seven rebounds and nine assists.
+Freshman guard Andre Curbelo added 12 points, seven rebounds, three assists and three steals.

-It didn’t the Illini long to impress an enthusiastic fan base that made the short trip to Lucas Oil Stadium in Indianapolis.

 A 9-0 run midway through the first half gave Illinois a 22-14 lead that it never surrendered.
-The Illini still led 45-37 at the half then opened the second half on an 8-2 spurt that featured two big baskets from Jacob Grandison.
+The Illini led 45-37 at the break and then opened the second half on an 8-2 spurt that featured two big baskets from Jacob Grandison.

 Iowa couldn’t get closer than five rest of the way.